-This enterprise begins by asking: how has natural selection shaped our minds and brains to allow individuals to most effectively extract adaptive practices, know-how, strategies, preferences and decision-heuristics from the minds and behaviors of those around us?
-This leads to the 'who', 'what' and 'when' of cultural learning (Rendell et al. 2011).
+The development of this expanded evolutionary framework begins by asking, How has natural selection shaped our minds and brains to allow us to most effectively extract adaptive practices, know-how, strategies, preferences, and decision heuristics from the minds and behaviors of those around us?
+This leads us to the who, what, and when of cultural learning (Rendell et al. 2011):

-1) 'Who' should individuals learn from?
-Both experimental and field observations show that adults, children and often even infants preferentially attend to and learn from individuals based on cues of competence, skill, success, prestige (receiving deference or attention from

-- others) and similarity to the learner on sex and ethnicity as well as other traits (Chudek et al. 2013; Harris & Corriveau 2011; Wood et al. 2013). - 2) 'What' sorts of content should learners attend to and how should they process it (Sperber 1996)?
-A diverse portfolio of research looks at how the content of cultural traits differentially influences attention, memory and inferences across a wide range of domains including artifacts, living kinds, social norms and ethnic groups (Barrett & Broesch 2012; Casler et al. 2009; Greif et al. 2006). - 3) 'When' should individuals rely on cultural learning over their own experience or intuitions (Aoki & Feldman 2014)?
-Experimental work with infants, children and adults suggests that people shift to weight more heavily what they acquire from other people, even over their own direct observations, especially as situations become more uncertain and problems get more difficult (Morgan et al. 2012; Muthukrishna et al. 2016).
+- 1. Who should individuals learn from?
+Both experimental and field observations show that adults, children, and often even infants preferentially attend to and learn from individuals based on cues of competence, skill, success, prestige (i.e., receiving deference or attention from others), and similarity to the learner on sex and ethnicity as well as other traits (Chudek et al. 2013, Harris & Corriveau 2011, Wood et al. 2013). - 2.
+What sorts of content should learners attend to, and how should they process it (Sperber 1996)?
+A diverse portfolio of research looks at how the content of cultural traits differentially influences attention, memory, and inferences across a wide range of domains including artifacts, living kinds, social norms, and ethnic groups (Barrett & Broesch 2012, Casler et al. 2009, Greif et al. 2006). - 3.
+When should individuals rely on cultural learning over their own experience or intuitions (Aoki & Feldman 2014)?
+Experimental work with infants, children, and adults suggests that people shift to weigh more heavily what they acquire from other people, even over their own direct observations, as situations become more uncertain and problems get more difficult (Morgan et al. 2012, Muthukrishna et al. 2016).

-Together, this ensemble of cultural learning abilities and biases provides a psychologically-rich account of cultural transmission that can not only explain the generally adaptive character of cultural evolution, but can illuminate a broad range of otherwise puzzling patterns, including phenomena such as food taboos (Henrich & Henrich 2010) and rituals (Legare & Souza 2014).
+This ensemble of cultural learning abilities and biases provides a psychologically rich account of cultural transmission that can not only explain the generally adaptive character of cultural evolution but also illuminate a broad range of otherwise puzzling patterns, including phenomena such as food taboos (Henrich & Henrich 2010) and rituals (Legare & Souza 2014).

-Crucially, despite the existence of content-based 'what' mechanisms, human cultural learning abilities nevertheless influence an incredibly wide range of behavioral domains.
-Of course, people of all ages culturally acquire linguistic labels, pronunciations, tool uses, new technologies, social rules, food taboos and beliefs in invisible things like gods, ghosts, fairies, germs, and vitamins (Harris 2012).
-But, going deeper, cultural learning can also modify our motivations, preferences, biases and self-confidence to more closely match those of our preferred models in ways that influence our judgments and decision-making (Rosenthal & Zimmerman 1978).
-Experimental studies reveal that exposure to the choices of others shape our preferences for particular foods (Birch 1987), songs (Berns et al. 2010), overconfidence (Cheng et al. 2017), and mates (Zaki et al. 2011).
-Most important for our goals here, cultural learning influences costly behaviors, including charitable giving (Rushton 1975), blood donations (Rushton & Campbell 1977), cooperative contributions (Fowler & Christakis 2010; Gächter et al. 2012), fairness (Blake et al. 2016), helping (Eisenberg & Mussen 1989), patience (Garvert et al. 2015), aggression (Bandura 1977), standards for self- and other-rewarding (Bandura & Kupers 1964), and a willingness to engage in third-party punishment (Salali et al. 2015).
+Crucially, despite the existence of content-based mechanisms that shape "what" we learn, human cultural learning abilities influence an incredibly wide range of behavioral domains that extend well beyond the recurrent fitness challenges faced by our evolutionary ancestors over the last 6 million years.
+Of course, people of all ages culturally acquire linguistic labels, pronunciations, tool uses, new technologies, social rules, food taboos, and beliefs in invisible things like gods, ghosts, fairies, germs, and vitamins (Harris 2012).
+But at a deeper level, cultural learning can also modify our motivations, preferences, biases and self-confidence to more closely match those of our preferred models in ways that influence our judgment and decision making (Rosenthal & Zimmerman 1978).
+Experimental studies reveal that exposure to the choices of others shape our preferences for particular foods (Birch 1987), songs (Berns et al. 2010), overconfidence (Cheng et al. 2020), and mates (Zaki et al. 2011).
+Most important for our goals here, cultural learning influences costly behaviors, including charitable giving (Rushton 1975), blood donations (Rushton sanctions administered to a norm violator or noncooperator by an individual not directly affected by the errant action (i.e., a third party) & Campbell 1977), cooperative contributions (Fowler & Christakis 2010, Gächter et al. 2012), fairness (Blake et al. 2016), helping (Eisenberg & Mussen 1989), patience (Garvert et al. 2015), aggression (Bandura 1977), standards for self-rewarding (Bandura & Kupers 1964), and third-party punishment (Salali et al. 2015).